 4. You will need to understand the why: but it is very important that the why is not an excuse for the behavior.
 The short of it is that the why is that the spouse made the choice to betray their loved one.

-What you are really looking for is the environment and thought processes that lead to that betrayal.
-Understanding what lead up to the infidelity is important so that it is not repeated but the injured spouse should not take responsibility for how their partner felt prior to the adultery.
+What you are really looking for is the environment and thought processes that lead to that marital infidelity in the first place.
+Understanding what lead up to the infidelity is important so that it is not repeated but the hurt partner should not take responsibility for how their partner felt prior to the adultery.

 6. Understand if you are capable of forgiveness: the capacity for forgiveness is crucial if there is going to be reconciliation between partners.
 This will be determined by how long you have been in a relationship with your spouse, how much time has been invested into one another, and what your level of commitment is.